BRajendra10/node-JS/bookserver/readme.md

 # 📚 Book Management API

 A **RESTful API** to manage books using **Node.js, Express, and MongoDB (Mongoose)**.
-Supports **CRUD operations** — Create, Read, Update, and Delete books — with validation and a global error handler.
+Supports **CRUD operations** with proper validation and a global error handler.

 ---